Listen to this article

 H1B amendment can be denied if the new job does not qualify as a specialty occupation.
 This does not invalidate your existing approved H1B petition.

-You can go back to work with existing or old H1B employer if their petition is still valid.
+You can go back to work with existing or old H1B employers if their petition is still valid.

 Multiple H1B Amendment

 You can file multiple H1B amendments with USCIS.
 This may happen if you have changed work locations quickly within 3 to 6 months’ time and the previous amendment is still pending.